Help & FAQs

 Buyers Premium will be charged at 25% plus VAT

-Any invoices remaining unpaid by the end of the terms (two working days after Homes & Interiors and Specialist Auctions and five working days after a Fine Auction) will be subject to an administration charge of £20, plus VAT charged at the prevailing rate.
-On the fifth working day after all auctions a storage levy of £1 per day per lot, plus VAT charged at the prevailing rate, will be charged.
+Any invoices remaining unpaid by the end of the terms will be subject to an administration charge of £20, plus VAT charged at the prevailing rate.
+On the fifth working day after all auctions a storage levy of £1 per day per lot, plus VAT charged at the prevailing rate, will be added to your account.

 In the event that our payment & collection terms are not met, we may without further notice re-offer purchased items for sale.
 Should there be a shortfall the original purchaser will be liable and damages sought.